Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 * Custom models - Recognize field values and table data from forms.
 These models are trained with your own data, so they're tailored to your forms.
 * Content API - Recognize text, table structures, and selection marks, along with their bounding box coordinates, from documents.
 Corresponds to the REST service's Layout API.
-* Prebuilt receipt model - Recognize data from USA sales receipts using a prebuilt model.
+* Prebuilt receipt model - Recognize data from sales receipts using a prebuilt model.
 * Prebuilt business card model - Recognize data from business cards using a prebuilt model.

 [Source code][python-fr-src] | [Package (PyPI)][python-fr-pypi] | [API reference documentation][python-fr-ref-docs]| [Product documentation][python-fr-product-docs] | [Samples][python-fr-samples]